Lesterhuis-Training-en-Consultancy/moodle-local_oauthdirectsso/README.md

 - Global settings
 - GDPR provider
 - Separate login page `/local/oauthdirectsso/login.php`
+- Redirect can be passed by adding `?wantsurl=https://moodle.lms.nl/course/view.php?id=1`

 ## Installation
 1. Copy this plugin to the `local\oauthdirectsso` folder on the server